-The goal of this project is to develop a PCB machine which can expose a PCB with a track width smaller than 100 micrometers, i.e. 4 mil.
-The PCB machine will also have a spindle to CNC a PCB board and create through holes.
+The goal of this project is to develop the electronics and scan head for a PCB machine which can expose a PCB with a track width smaller than 100 micrometers, i.e. 4 mil.
+The PCB machine also has a spindle to CNC a PCB board and create through holes.
 The transparent polygon scanner, which can get a high accuracy and telecentric projection, has been developed.
-The technology to cut boards with a spindle is under development.
+The electronics and software to cut boards with a spindle and expose it with a laser has been developed.

 The current version of the Hexastorm has the following specifications: